Working on the Highway – Blasting through the Bedrock – History

 The Dynamite Man tried to put on his serious face.
 “Don’t say a word, Brian.
 Shut down the compressor and load up.”
 He drove.
 And the truck bounced back down the road.
 And he sang old Hank Williams and Hank Snow songs.
 “I don’t hurt anymoooore…”

 Nobody else ever volunteered to work a second summer with the Dynamite Man.
-I did.
+Yes, I did.

 I was young and I was working Outside with great guys.
-And I loved it.
+I was Working on the highway, And I loved it.

 “Live Free, Mon Ami!” – Brian Alan Burhoe